reimagined/resolve/packages/resolve-redux/README.md

 ```

 ### `connectReadModel`
-  A higher-order component (HOC), which automatically subscribes/unsubscribes to/from a read model by resolver name and resolver arguments and fetch a read model state.
+  A higher-order component (HOC), used to automatically subscribe/unsubscribe to/from Read Model updates, and access the corresponding aggregate's commands.

 ```js
 import { connect } from 'react-redux'